magmasource/MAGMA/README.md

 1. Ensure that a C compiler is available on your system.
 1. Install `libxml2`, if it is not already installed.
     - (Linux) Install the `libxml2` and `libxml2-dev` (or equivalent) packages into the standard locations.
     - (MacOS) Install the [Homebrew package manager](http://brew.sh).
 In a terminal window, type the command `brew install libxml2`.
-On Intel Macs this places the XML library and depcendecies into subdirectories of `/usr/local`.
+On Intel Macs this places the XML library and dependecies into subdirectories of `/usr/local`.
+You will need libxml2 on the machine used to run Melts-batch.
     - (Windows) Open the MSYS2 MSYS terminal (a.k.a Rtools BASH).
 Type the command `pacman -S libxml2`.